Assignment 3: Boa: Adding new operators

 Define the function

-that abstracts out these two checks.
-This function returns nothing of any consequence; it just raises any appropriateBindingError
+check_scope (e : (Lexing.position * Lexing.position) expr) : unitthat abstracts out these two checks.
+This function returns nothing of any consequence; it just raises any appropriateBindingErrors as its only side-effect.
+(Hint: you may find the functionignore : 'a -> unitto be useful.)

 3.2 Tagging

-Let type tag = int
+Let type tag = int.

 Design (and test!) a function

-that gives every expression and let-binding a unique numerical id.Hint: you will likely want to define a helper function of type
+tag : 'a expr -> tag exprthat gives every expression and let-binding a unique numerical id.Hint: you will likely want to define a helper function of type

-that takes an expression and the starting tag to use, and returns both the tagged expression and the next available tag for use.
-You may also want to write a functionuntag : 'a expr -> unit expr
+'a expr -> tag -> (tag expr * tag)that takes an expression and the starting tag to use, and returns both the tagged expression and the next available tag for use.
+You may also want to write a functionuntag : 'a expr -> unit exprthat strips out whatever information is decorating the expression; this is most useful for writing small test cases.

 3.3 Renaming